-Permission to salvage can be authorized on your MBTA Scientific Collecting Permit, so that an additional permit is not needed.
+The new regulatory authorization does not cover salvage for scientific research.
+Permission to salvage for scientific research purposes can be authorized on your MBTA Scientific Collecting Permit.
 A banding permit for USGS authorizes the salvage of birds that are found dead or are accidentally killed during normal banding activities.
 If you are salvaging to expand your educational collection, this authorization can be added to an Education permit.

 State permits for salvage may also be required.